prafra/jupyter-book-TAILOR-D3.2/D3.2_Handbook_on_Trustworthy_AI/main/Ethical_Legal_Framework/HLEG.md

 -->

-On 8 April 2019, the High-Level Expert Group on AI presented the [Ethics Guidelines for Trustworthy Artificial Intelligence](./HLEG) {cite}`HLEG`, an influential document that set the stage for Trustworthy AI.
+On 8 April 2019, the High-Level Expert Group on AI presented the *''Ethics Guidelines for Trustworthy Artificial Intelligence''* {cite}`HLEG`, an influential document that set the stage for Trustworthy AI.

 ## In brief
 The guidance in this document is provided in three chapters, from the most abstract in Chapter I to the most concrete in Chapter III: